Hendobox/Ubeswap-Dao-Hackathon/README.md

 ## Installation

 This project comes with a contract, a test for that contract, a and deployment script.
-You need to install the follwoing:
+You need to install the following:

 - Solidity
 - Hardhat